Qadir Yar: Life

-Qadir Yar was born in the village Machhike, in Gujranwala District in Punjab (now in Pakistan) during the rule of the Sikh Empire.
+Qadir Yar was born in the village Machhike, in Gujranwala District in Punjab (now in Punjab, Pakistan) during the rule of the Sikh Empire.
 He belonged to an agriculturalist family and was Sandhu by caste.
 The details of his life are not available, except that he received his education at the village mosque.

-He was the court poet of the Lahore Sikh Darbar, during the reign of Maharaja Ranjit Singh.
+He was the court poet of the Lahore Darbar, during the reign of Maharaja Ranjit Singh.

 Works

 Qadir Yar started his literary career with Mehraj Nama (1832), the longest poem composed by him and containing 1014 couplets.
 The poem gives a fictional account of Prophet Muhammad's journey through the seven skies.
 It tells the story of Puran Bhagat.
 His other significant works include Qissa Sohni Mahinwal, Hari Singh Nalwa Di Var, and Var Rani Kokilan.